 Around 1 in 3 people have coronavirus (COVID-19) without displaying any symptoms.
-Local authorities will be encouraged to target testing to people who cannot work from home during lockdown.
+Local authorities will be encouraged to target test people where new variants become apparent in localised areas.

-As a sector requested to remain open to all children despite national lockdown, we will continue to be led by Public Health England guidance around this topic.
+As a sector requested to remain open to all children despite restrictions, we will continue to be led by Public Health England guidance around this topic.